-- Listed and labeled Only listed and labeled portable, electric space heaters shall be used inside. - Power supply Portable, electric space heaters shall be plugged directly into an approved electrical receptacle. - Extension cord Portable, electric space heaters shall not be plugged into extension cords. - Note: These appliances draw high amperage which can cause an extension cord to overheat and fail, causing a fire. - Prohibited areas Portable, electric space heaters shall not be operated within 5 feet of any combustible materials.
+- Listed and labeled Only listed and labeled portable, electric space heaters shall be used inside of tents/canopies without sides. - Power supply Portable, electric space heaters shall be plugged directly into an approved electrical receptacle. - Extension cord If extension cords are used, they must be rated for the amperage needed to power the equipment being used.
+The extensions will not be considered as permanent wiring. - Note: These appliances draw high amperage which can cause an extension cord to overheat and fail, causing a fire. - Prohibited areas Portable, electric space heaters shall not be operated within 5 feet of any combustible materials.
 Portable, electric space heaters shall be operated only in locations for which they are listed.